In this post, we present some useful tips for optimizing the ecommerce checkout process to reduce abandonment rates.

 Offer Alternative Payment Methods

 Ecommerce payment preferences are more varied than before.
-Debit and credit card payments are still popular, but many alternative have emerged in the last few years, while preferences can vary a lot between different markets.
+Debit and credit card payments are still popular, but many alternatives have emerged in the last few years, while preferences can vary a lot between different markets.

 Retailers face the challenge of keeping up with customer preferences so they can appeal to as many shoppers as possible.